clux/probes.hugo/content/post/2018-12-14-yaml-apis-in-rust.md

 }
 ```

-These structs only define read-only access because that's all we currently allow apps in our kube clusters to do.

-Notice the awkward empty string having explicit meanings in the kube api, which `serde` elegantly sidesteps with a `rename` field level attribute, but obeying the `rename_all` container level attribute as an overrideable default.
+Notice the awkward empty string having explicit meanings in the kube api, which `serde` elegantly normalises with a `rename` field level attribute, but obeying the `rename_all` container level attribute as an overrideable default.

-At this point, `serde` takes care of most of our validation, spelling-errors of fields are caught, and extraneous types/keys are considered errors due to the `#[serde(deny_unknown_fields)]` instruction.
+In other words, `serde` takes care of most of our validation.
+It even catches spelling-errors and extraneous types/keys due to the `#[serde(deny_unknown_fields)]` instruction.

 While this goes way beyond what you normally can do with a yaml validator: we can still do better.
 Every struct can implement a `verify` function that encapsulates common mistakes that are clearly errors and should be caught before they are sent out to our kube clusters: